July 3, 2024

 Dhash PV Invests INR 346.35 Crore in Solar PV Plant in Sira

-Dhash PV Technologies Limited has received government approval to establish a major solar PV manufacturing plant in Sira, located in the Tumkur district of Karnataka.
-With an investment of INR 346.35 crore, this new facility will incorporate advanced equipment and technology, marking a significant milestone in India’s ongoing push for self-reliance in solar power manufacturing.
+Dhash PV Technologies Limited has received government approval to establish a major solar PV manufacturing plant in Sira, located in Karnataka’s Tumkur district.
+With an investment of INR 346.35 crore, this new facility will feature advanced equipment and technology, marking a significant milestone in India’s ongoing push for self-reliance in solar power manufacturing.

 Strategic Importance and Economic Impact

-The establishment of this solar PV plant is a critical step toward meeting the growing demand for renewable energy systems in India.
-The facility is expected to produce high-efficiency solar PV modules, utilizing the latest advancements in technology to enhance the output and efficiency of solar energy systems while simultaneously reducing the overall costs associated with their production.
-This plant will set new standards in the solar energy industry, positioning India at the forefront of global solar technology innovation.
+The new solar PV plant is a critical step toward meeting the growing demand for renewable energy systems in India.
+The facility is expected to produce high-efficiency solar PV modules, using the latest advancements to enhance the output and efficiency of solar energy systems while reducing overall production costs.
+This plant will set new standards in the solar energy industry and position India at the forefront of global solar technology innovation.

 Economically, the project is poised to have a transformative impact on the Tumkur district.
-It is expected to create numerous jobs, providing employment opportunities and skill development for the local population.
-The investment by Dhash PV Technologies will not only contribute significantly to the local economy but also support India’s broader goal of transitioning to a clean energy future.
-By boosting local employment and fostering economic growth, the plant is expected to become a cornerstone of the region’s industrial development.
+It is expected to create numerous jobs and offer skill development opportunities for the local population.
+This investment by Dhash PV Technologies will not only contribute significantly to the local economy but also support India’s broader transition to a clean energy future.
+By boosting local employment and fostering economic growth, the plant is set to become a cornerstone of the region’s industrial development.

-In addition to job creation, the new facility will attract ancillary industries, including those involved in the production of solar components and related technologies.
+Beyond job creation, the new facility will attract ancillary industries, including those involved in producing solar components and related technologies.
 This clustering effect will further stimulate economic activity in the region, creating a thriving ecosystem around renewable energy manufacturing.

 Contribution to India’s Renewable Energy Goals

-India has set ambitious targets for expanding its renewable energy capacity, aiming to achieve 175 GW of renewables by the next year and an even more ambitious goal of 450 GW by 2030.
-Central to these targets is increasing the share of solar electricity to at least 10% of total electricity generation by 2030 and reducing import dependency for solar modules to less than 3% by the same year.
+India has set ambitious targets for expanding its renewable energy capacity, aiming for 175 GW of renewables by the next year and an even more ambitious goal of 450 GW by 2030.
+Central to these targets is increasing solar electricity’s share to at least 10% of total electricity generation by 2030 and reducing import dependency for solar modules to less than 3% by the same year.

 expanding its renewable energy capacity